hristoast/sweetpotato/README.md

 ## What is it?
 ----

 `sweetpotato` is a tool for running a Minecraft server from inside a screen session on a GNU/Linux system.
-It is written in Python, specifically Python 3.
+It is written in Python, specifically Python 3, but with no external Python dependencies, except for the optional WebUI function.

 It was created as a way to simplify managing a Minecraft server by providing a simple wrapper for common tasks.
 It knows what your world is and where its files are via command-line options, values set in a configuration file, or a mixture of both!